Amukayoung/openpdf/README.md

 # Openpdf is a NPM PDF Generator

-This package allows you to generate PDF files from React components.
-Below is a guide on how to use this NPM package
+This NPM package allows you to generate PDF files from React components.
+Below is a guide on how to use the package

 ## Installation